Tesla Sedan In Autopilot Mode Hits Laguna Beach Police SUV

-LAGUNA BEACH (CBSLA) — A Tesla driver suffered only minor injuries Tuesday after her Tesla sedan crashed into a parked Laguna Beach police car while in autopilot mode, officials said.
+LAGUNA BEACH (CBSLA) — A Tesla driver suffered only minor injuries Tuesday after her sedan crashed into a parked Laguna Beach police car while in autopilot mode, officials said.

 The Tesla sedan was driving southbound on Laguna Canyon Road when it collided with a Laguna Beach Police Department SUV this morning, according to Laguna Beach police Sgt.
 Jim Cota.